smcpeak/vscode-smcpeak/README.md

 ## Features

-New commands in the "smcpeak" namespace:
+New commands accessible in the Command Palette in the "smcpeak" namespace:

 * insertDateTime: Insert date/time as YYYY-MM-DD HH:SS into editor.